Cooee, Tasmania

 Cooee is a small town on the north-west coast of Tasmania immediately west of Burnie, to which it is in effect a dormitory suburb.
 At the 2011 census, Cooee had a population of 559.

 The Burnie GP Super Clinic is located in Cooee as well as a pharmacy and North West Pathology.

 History

 Cooee Creek Post Office opened on 1 April 1906 and was renamed Cooee in 1912.

-During the 1970s it proudly promoted its "Golden Mile" of new and used car lots and service stations.
-One of Burnie's two State Schools is situated on its western edge.
+During the 1970s it promoted its "Golden Mile" of new and used car lots and service stations.
+One of Burnie's two state schools is situated on its western edge.

 Community

 Coastal pathway

 The development of a coastal pathway will connect Cooee and Burnie to Wynyard and Latrobe as part of a State Government initiative to upgrade infrastructure on the northwest coast of Tasmania.